Ali Miraj: Professional career

-Miran has worked as an auditor and an accountant for an investment bank.
+Miraj has worked as an auditor and an accountant for an investment bank.
 He worked in syndicated finance and became director of infrastructure finance at ING Group in 2014.
 He was a trustee of the Campaign to Protect Rural England from July 2009 to June 2014, and on the board of the UK Friends of The Abraham Fund Initiatives from May 2009 to February 2013.
 In addition, he is a liveryman of The Worshipful Company of International Bankers.

 Personal life

 Miraj's family comes from Pakistan, and he is a Muslim; he opposes radicalism and supports freedom of speech.
 He attended Haberdashers' Aske's Boys' School in Elstree and then the London School of Economics.
 He lives in Bow, London.

 When working as an auditor at the Ministry of Sound in the late 1990s, he became interested in house music and attended a course at Point Blank DJ School in Hoxton.
 He has worked as a part-time DJ since the early 2000s.
 From February 2014, he has run the monthly Decks and the City night in Shoreditch at The Horse and Groom; former footballer Glenn Helder played at the first night.
-Joe Bish of Vice said of the night "This may just be the most reprehensible thing I've ever written about".
+Joe Bish of Vice said of the night "This may just be the most reprehensible thing I've ever written about ... [an] example of total, unmitigated, unwavering, unashamed cuntery".

-In December 2022 he covered over night shows 1-4am on LBC and now presents on Saturday and Sunday mornings 4am-7am.
+Ali Miraj hosts radio shows on LBC Radio from 12-3PM on Saturdays and Sundays.